matsim-org/jekyll-website/downloads/index.md

 * If you want/need to write your own extensions:
 1. Again, look at [matsim-code-examples](https://github.com/matsim-org/matsim-code-examples) for examples.
 1. Look at `ControlerDefaultsModule` (in your IDE, source is retrieved by maven) to see how MATSim is plugged together.
-* You will not be able to modify the existing MATSim source code -- which, in most cases, should not be necessary.
-If you feel the need to modify the existing MATSim source code, it is preferred that you contact use [https://matsim.org/faq](https://matsim.org/faq) in such situations and we will try to help or implement missing extension points.
+* You will not be able to modify the existing MATSim source code.
+This is an advantage, since it improves scientific reproducibility.
+If you feel the need to modify the existing MATSim source code, please use [https://matsim.org/faq](https://matsim.org/faq) and we will try to help or implement missing extension points.
 * You can generate a "clickable jar file" of your own code with `mvn package`.
+This could, for example, be passed on to students or clients for specific studies.

 <!-- ### MATSim-example-project on GitHub -->